-- The draft Environmental Management Framework has been prepared initially to support the Hattah Lakes North referrals, has since been updated to support the Nyah and Vinifera referrals, and will be subject to further update as other referrals are prepared. - Legislation is dynamic and subject to change - The design, including the location of levees, construction footprints and inundation areas will evolve over time - No engagement has occurred to date with agencies or regulators on the content of this EMF - The scope of approvals required for the VMFRP sites are currently unknown and will be subject to consultation with the relevant authorities and the outcomes of the Victorian Environment Effects (EE) Act 1978 and Commonwealth Environment Protection and Biodiversity Conservation (EPBC) Act 1999 Referrals. - Due to the stage of this program, mitigation measures have been derived based on the previous The Living Murray Project management plans and considering the works for the Hattah Lakes North Project.
+- The draft Environmental Management Framework has been prepared initially to support the Hattah Lakes North referrals and will be subject to update as other referrals are prepared. - Legislation is dynamic and subject to change - The design, including the location of levees, construction footprints and inundation areas will evolve over time - No engagement has occurred to date with agencies or regulators on the content of this EMF - The scope of approvals required for the VMFRP sites are currently unknown and will be subject to consultation with the relevant authorities and the outcomes of the Victorian Environment Effects (EE) Act 1978 and Commonwealth Environment Protection and Biodiversity Conservation (EPBC) Act 1999 Referrals. - Due to the stage of this program, mitigation measures have been derived based on the previous The Living Murray Project management plans and considering the works for the Hattah Lakes North Project.
 These measures will evolve in response to project approvals, engagement with relevant stakeholders and regulators, environmental studies, and assessments of risks and impacts carried out for the VMFRP sites. - It is intended that this draft EMF will be subject to updates and refinement throughout the design and approvals phase of the program in order to incorporate findings from technical studies and design, address statutory requirements and approval conditions, protect environmental values through adaptive management and reflect outcomes of stakeholder engagement.